Kroupavel/TOECalc/ReadMe.txt

 Additional informations are in the folders with the script.
 The code is also heavily annotated so a help() command might give you some other insight.

 author: Pavel Kroupa
 TOECalc was created during an internship at Czech Academy of Science, department of Materials, under the supervision of Mgr.
-Martin Fri·k PhD.
+Martin Fri√°k PhD.